theo-armour/agenda/3-1-heritage/0-heritage-happenings/template-hertitage-happenings-messages.md

 Heritage Happenings November Newsletter + Calendar + Resident Directory

+Dear <<First Name>>

 Click on the website link below to open your digital copy of:

 Heritage Happenings <month> Newsletter

 As part of the monthly Around the World program, Heritage Happenings visits <country>.
-The colors are <colors>.
+Our theme colors, as usual, follow the colors of the flag: <colors>.
 The masthead cameo mascot is <description>.

 The Heritage Happenings Calendar is now being edited and maintained by Margaret Jacobs.
 Click on the website link below to open your digital copy of:

 Heritage Happenings <month> Calendar